 Special Needs Parking

-An application for Mobility Impaired Parking Permit and a memo, which are to be presented to the attending physician, can be obtained from the University Police Department or they can be downloaded from the ULM Police Website.
+An application for Mobility Impaired Parking Permit and a memo, which are to be presented to the attending physician, can be obtained from the University Police Department or as a downloadable PDF.

 Students must have their physician read the memo carefully and complete and sign the application which verified their disability.
 The student must then present the completed form to the University Police Department for approval.
 The UPD will provide students with a decal which designates the length of time they are eligible to receive mobility impaired parking.